Tennessee Whiskey (song): Chris Stapleton version

 Music publications praised Chris Stapleton and Justin Timberlake's performance.

-American singer-songwriter Chris Stapleton recorded an Etta James cover for his debut studio album Traveller released in 2015.
 Stapleton first sang his version on the spur of the moment while the band was playing during a soundcheck before a show in Charlottesville, Virginia.
 Stapleton and the band enjoyed playing the song, and he decided to sing the song every show.
 His producer Dave Cobb heard the song and suggested that he should record the song for his album.
 His cover was never officially released to radio as a single, but it was released as a promotional CD single.

-On November 4, 2015, Stapleton performed it at the Country Music Association (CMA) Awards as a duet with Justin Timberlake.
+On November 4, 2015, Stapleton performed it at the 49th Annual Country Music Association Awards as a duet with Justin Timberlake.
 The performance was described as the best moment of the night by music writers.
 Based solely on two days' sales after the broadcast, it reached number one on the Hot Country Songs chart, and number 23 on the Billboard Hot 100, selling 131,000 copies.
 It peaked at number 20 on the Hot 100 the following week, selling a further 118,000 copies.
-It was certified Platinum by the RIAA on May 4, 2016, and reached over a million in sales in the US by January 2017.
-It was certified 6× Platinum on July 31, 2019, for six million units in combined streams and sales.
+It was certified platinum by the RIAA on May 4, 2016, and reached over a million in sales in the US by January 2017.
+It was certified double diamond by the RIAA on January 12, 2026, for 20 million units in combined streams and sales, the third song to achieve this milestone.
+It is the highest-certified country song in the US.
 It has sold 1.98 million copies in the US as of March 2020.

 Stapleton and Timberlake also performed the song at the Pilgrimage Music & Cultural Festival and at the Man of the Woods Tour's Nashville concert.
 The song was nominated for ACM Song of the Year in 2017.
-Etta James was never credited.

 In 2024, Rolling Stone ranked Stapleton's rendition of the song at number 90 on its 200 Greatest Country Songs of All Time ranking.